BitCurator/bitcurator-access-redaction/EXAMPLES.md

 Do not click “Save” - this will simply save the file with the default name, “None”.
 Instead, move your cursor to the gedit menu bar, select “File -> Save As”, and save the file as “scrub_config2.txt” in the /home/bcadmin directory.
 Click “Save” in the file dialog, then close the gedit window.
 Click “OK” to dismiss the final reminder dialog.

 Now click “Select File..”, and in the file dialog select the “scrub-config2.txt” file you just created in /home/bcadmin.
-Click “Run”, and the application should apply the redaction, generating feedback on the process in the “Console Output” window:
+Click “Run”, and the application should apply the redaction, generating feedback on the process in the “Console Output” window.

 ###Verify the redaction